Black woodpecker: Distribution and habitat

-The range of the black woodpecker spreads east from Spain across the whole of Europe, excluding Great Britain, Ireland, and northern Scandinavia.
+The range of the black woodpecker spreads east from Spain across the whole of Europe, excluding Great Britain, Ireland, and northernmost Scandinavia.
 It is also native to parts of Asia, including Korea, Japan and China, and to the Middle East, including Iran and Kazakhstan.
 The southern limits of this woodpecker's range are in Spain and Italy, and it has also been recorded as a vagrant in Portugal.
 The species is generally more uncommon and more discontinuous in distribution in the Asian part of its range.

 The black woodpecker is mainly found in forested regions, with a preference for extensive, mature woodland, including coniferous, tropical, subtropical and boreal forests.
 It is very widespread throughout mountainous and lowland forests.
 It is more likely to occur in marginal woods near human habitations during the non-breeding season.
 This species has been observed at elevations between 100 and 2400 m.

 The black woodpecker is noticeably absent from the British Isles.
 Approximately 80 sightings of the species in the UK have been reported, but some of these are disputed, though the proximity of the British Isles to the species' range in Western Europe means that the species may cross over on a regular basis.